-The tale begins with Rukmani, a village girl, who is married off to a tenant farmer and traces the story of their lives and family.
-While it is essentially a rural woman’s fictional autobiography, the narrative of the book boldly brings to light anxieties in post-independence India that was rapidly urbanizing, but also reeling under the effects of feudalism.
+The tale begins with Rukmani, a village girl, who is married off to a tenant farmer, and then traces the story of her life and family.
+While it is essentially a rural woman’s fictional autobiography, the narrative of the book boldly brings to light anxieties of post-independence India that was rapidly urbanizing, but also reeling under the effects of feudalism.
 Throughout the book, the reader experiences tragedy and poverty up close.
 The narrative is reminiscent of post-independence cinema in India.
-You feel the haplessness of the narrator and her resignation to a life without luck because of a fault in her stars and the superstitions that surround them.
+You feel the haplessness of the narrator and her resignation to a life without luck because of a fault in her stars and the superstitions that surround her.

 What are you crying for?’
 I said. ‘ You have little enough strength, without dissolving it in tears.’

 Markandeya’s prose is traditional, at times a bit stiff, but always evocative.
 This passage describing hunger is one of the most moving passages in the book.